-The Over-Voltage (OV) input trip point can be programmed through an external resistor divider to monitor the input voltage.
+The Over-Voltage (OV) input trip point can be programmed through an external resistor divider to monitor the input voltage, when the Pl2125 is used in ground referenced applications.
 The OV comparator initiates a fault condition and pulls the \overline{FT} pin low when OV rises above the Over-Voltage Rising Threshold.
-If the PI2123 is configured in a floating application, where the GND pin is connected to the input voltage, the OV pin cannot detect the input voltage.
-In this case, the OV pin should be disabled by connecting it to the control GND pin.
+If the Pl2125 is configured in a floating application, where the GND pin is connected to the input voltage, as shown in Fig 23, the OV pin cannot detect the input voltage.
+In this case, the OV pin should be disabled by connecting it to controller ground pin.